agmoss/klearlink/products/klearwatch.md

 import Klearwatch from '/img/klearwatch.png';

-# Klearwatch
+# KlearWatch

 :::info
 Prior Reading: [Klearprofile](./klearprofile.md)

 :::

-## Abstract
+## Overview

-Integration with the Klearwatch webhook interface allows for real-time notifications when another organization submits a consumer credit record that either matches one of your consumer credit records (creating a consumer match) or causes the update or removal of a previous consumer match.
+Integration with the KlearWatch webhook interface allows for real-time notifications when another organization submits a consumer credit record that either matches one of your consumer credit records (creating a consumer match) or causes the update or removal of a previous consumer match.

 <p align="center">
     <img src={Klearwatch} alt="API" style={{maxWidth: 600, width: '100%', height:'auto'}} />